-- A. A revegetation/retention plan is required for each lot prior to any removal of vegetation or the issuance of a grading permit. - B. The plan shall illustrate all areas proposed for removal of vegetative materials and retention. - C. Revegetation of indigenous hardwood trees and grasses is required for areas of cuts and fills, around retention walls, and areas where previous activities have disturbed natural conditions. - D. Areas requiring retention over four feet (4') will require the plan to be approved by a licensed civil engineer. - E. The city engineer and planning commission shall approve the revegetation/retention plan.
+- A. A revegetation/retention plan is required for each lot prior to any removal of vegetation or the issuance of a grading permit. - B. The plan shall illustrate all areas proposed for removal of vegetative materials and retention. - C. The plan may not include landscaping or other elements that conflict with the approved fire protection plan.

+- D. Revegetation with natural plants is required for areas of cuts and fills, around retention walls, and areas where previous activities have disturbed natural conditions. - E. Areas requiring retention over four feet (4') will require the plan to be approved by a licensed civil engineer. - F. The city engineer and planning commission shall approve the revegetation/retention plan.